alsechemist/alsechemist-security-engineering/source/projects/nginx-server-hardening/modsecurity-setup.rst

 Setting Up ModSecurity
 ======================

-This section provides a detailed guide for **building and installing ModSecurity v3 (libmodsecurity)** from the official GitHub repository on **Ubuntu Server 24.04 LTS**.
+This section provides a detailed guide for **building and installing ModSecurity v3 (libModSecurity)** from the official GitHub repository on **Ubuntu Server 24.04 LTS**.

 Cloning the Repository - `(Reference) <https://github.com/owasp-modsecurity/ModSecurity>`_
 ------------------------------------------------------------------------------------------